The Doctor sighed and looked at the starfield stretched

 crawling into the narrow space they had cleared.
 On the edge of his hearing

-The Doctor heard what the boy had picked up first.
-The sound of a child
+The Doctor heard what the boy had picked up first - the sound of a child

-fort, keep the way clear.
-He felt the planks under him creak ominously
+way clear.
+He felt the planks under him creak ominously and if he had

-and if he had a god he believed in other than himself he might have prayed
+a god he believed in other than himself he might have prayed that the

-who had built and maintained these platforms.
+and maintained these platforms.

 Dominic had reached the child.
 She had fallen partway through the hole